jwnwilson/hexrepo/README.md

 - Setup backend
     - Debug common services
         - Setup command to run local against bastion db
+            - Move to hextech
+                - Prompt for env
+                - if
             - CLI prompt for env
             - Update bastion logic to use db secret and find it with password string substituting env var.
             - Run bastion command